g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 To my surprise they depict the union as extremely ambiguous.
 A giant giga-racist is their bouncer.

 They give Wild Pines the extremely sympathetic and genre-savvy Joyce.
-But then they go even further and show us Dros, who was made into a monster, a terrifying Templar with a totalised mind.
+But then they go even further and show us Dros, who was made into a monster, a terrifying Templar with a mind completely poisoned by ideology.

+(Bit crazy for a critique of ideology to come from avowed communists in a country devastated by actually-existing communism, but again they are artists, they can be more than themselves.)

 <br><br>